bobbaluba/rlcg/readme.md

 -------------------------------------

-Basically the quality is the same as the as for a regular linear congruential generator, but it should be fine in most use cases.
+Basically the quality is the same as the as for a regular linear congruential generator, and it should be fine in most use cases.
 With the standard parameters, the generator has a period of 2^64.

 See https://en.wikipedia.org/wiki/Linear_congruential_generator
 for more details.

-There's also an issue with the random number before the first number often being 0 or close to zero.
-I am not completely sure why this happens.
+There's an issue with the random number before the first number often being 0 or close to zero.
+I am not completely sure why this happens, but it seems to have something to do with what happens when an lcg wraps.

 Author
 ------